 In 1921, Cheltenham Golf Club leased 132 acres of land to the south of Cheltenham, including Lilleybrook Lodge becoming the Lilley Brook Golf Club and so named after the “Lilley Brook”, a tributary of the River Chelt which flows close by.

-He designed a number of outstanding courses but his most famous creation, in consultation with Bobby Jones is undoubtedly Augusta National, home of the US Masters and the first of the four Major Championships in golf.
+The good Doctor designed a number of outstanding courses but his most famous creation, in consultation with Bobby Jones is undoubtedly Augusta National, home of the US Masters and the first of the four Major Championships in golf.
+He was commisioned to design an 18 hole course in 1921 and was available to the club until 1923.

 In 1922 former Open Champion, Mr Arthur Havers, officially opened the course with a round of golf.
 In the years since a number of champions and golfing greats have graced our acres: